Sizasana-Sizzasneaks/sizzasneaks_admin_frontend/src/services/readme.txt

 This file contains the functions used to manipulation the date object to track when a user interacts with the application.

+The functions in the file are:

+a) convertDateToString
+ A date is instance is created and converted to a string format.

+b) getCurrentDateAsString
+  A date instance is created to be used in retrieving the full current date.
 ----------------------------------------------------------------------------------------------------------
 src\services\InputValidation.js